-- Submitted in writing within 60 days from the original payment - Include a cover letter with: - Claim Identifiable information, including but not limited to both member and provider identifying information (must include date of service) - The specific rationale as to why the payment made was not appropriate or requires adjustment - Include necessary attachments: - Copy of the original Remittance Advice (RA) - All applicable medical records or other attachments that support additional payment
+- Submitted in writing within 60 days from the original payment. - Include a cover letter with: - Claim Identifiable information, including but not limited to both member and provider identifying information (must include date of service) - The specific rationale as to why the payment made was not appropriate or requires adjustment. - The specific rationale as to why the administrative rules were not followed, requiring an exception to be made or extenuating circumstance warranting a rereview of the request for provision of payment. - Include necessary attachments: - Copy of the original Remittance Advice (RA) - All applicable medical records or other attachments that support additional payment.